AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 **[!UICONTROL Show identity count]**: This setting controls whether your collaborator can view identity counts for your audiences when [viewing overlap reports in the discovery tab](/help/guide/collaborate/discover.md#discover-overlaps) within a project.

 **[!UICONTROL Show audience overlap %]**: When set to true, collaborators are able to [discover overlap percentages](/help/guide/collaborate/discover.md#compare-audiences) between their audiences and your audiences.

+**[!UICONTROL Audience index]**: When set to true, your collaborators can view the [audience index](/help/guide/collaborate/discover.md#audience-index-score) within a project.
+This funtionality is only available when you have three or more active audiences.

+>[!NOTE]
+>
+>For the metadata visibility settings to take effect, the audience must be set to public or custom.

 ![The Metadata visibility dialog with the available options displayed.](/help/assets/setup/add-manage-audiences/audience-details-metadata-dialog.png)